-Documents on course topics by contemporary experts.

-Books, posters and manuals available online for download.

-Internet development links organized by sector.

-Class blog for sharing your stories and photos from the field.

-Class forum for posting questions to your classmates.

-There are no books to buy-all course materials can be linked to, or downloaded from the course site.
+- Documents on course topics by contemporary experts. - Books, posters and manuals available online for download. - Internet development links organized by sector. - Class blog for sharing your stories and photos from the field. - Class forum for posting questions to your classmates. - There are no books to buy-all course materials can be linked to, or downloaded from the course site.

+Registration and Payment; there are only 2 steps for enrolling in the course: 1.
+Pay the course fee.
+2. Fill out the Student Information form.

-Who should participate?
-Course participants are of all different ages, genders and professions-and have included Southern and Northern development students, field staff, grant writers, project managers, directors, and donor staff.
+Southern and Northern development students, field staff, grant writers, project managers, directors, and donor staff.
 These are online courses that have a local, in-country field component.
 Northern participants who don't have community access are partnered with Southern participants that do have community access.